 Building a custom online storefront with Storenvy only takes 5 minutes, and with over 5 million visitors a month, you get access to an extensive network of shoppers.

 Storenvy makes it easy to get started: you don’t have to be tech-savvy to set up a store here, but customization options are pretty limited.
-It’s free if you upload up to 1000 products and they charge a 10% fee on all item you sell.
+It’s free to upload up to 1000 products, and they charge a 10% fee on all items you sell.